curator-wik/curator/README.md

 ## Status of development

-As of April 2018, the problems solved in developed & tested code are:
+As of May 2019, the problems solved in developed & tested code are:
   * A format for expressing and packaging the deltas between two or more releases of a source tree ([docs](https://github.com/curator-wik/common-docs/blob/master/update_package_structure.md)).
     This may be useful for applications that primarily ship new releases as e.g. `tar` archives (as opposed Composer files.)
 The idea is that a one-time process examines two such official release tarballs and creates a package expressing the deltas.
-This preprocessing allows the work performed by the updater client application to be significantly reduced.
+This preprocessing allows the work performed by the updater on each site to be significantly reduced.
   * A batch framework for PHP that supports concurrency when the set of tasks to be run are trivially parallelizable ([repo](https://github.com/mbaynton/batch-framework)).
   * A filesystem access abstraction layer whose differentiator from the many other such